XIDA/infrared-tv-control/README.md

 ===================

 Control your tv (currently only Samsung TVs are supported) from a pc with an Arduino and an infrared led.

 You can also turn on / off the seven LEDs from the pc.
+You can use the LEDs for different purposes.
+For example when a download finishes or an emails arrives.

 ![](https://github.com/XIDA/infrared-tv-control/raw/master/assets/images/projectoverview/overview_01.jpg)